 Primary and incremental innovation are very different things.
-Primary innovation relates to the creation of an entirely new product or idea, and incremental innovation relates to the improvement of an existing product or idea.
+Primary innovation relates to the creation of an entirely new product or idea.
+Incremental innovation relates to the improvement of an existing product or idea.

 Not only are these two types of innovation different, they come about in very different ways too.
 Often, different people with different skills are required for each of them.
 They also require different working cultures and approaches to leadership.
 We touch on a few points to keep in mind below.
 That said, we also think that primary innovation often requires a bit of luck as well…